Alistair Horne: Career

+Horne worked as a foreign correspondent for The Daily Telegraph from 1952 to 1955, stationed in Berlin.
+In 1953, he was recruited by MI6 and used his job as a journalist as a cover for his spying.
+He left the world of espionage for history when he was sacked from the Telegraph in 1955, allegedly for offending the wife of the chairman of the newspaper.

-Horne worked as a foreign correspondent for The Daily Telegraph from 1952 to 1955.
-He was the official biographer of British Prime Minister Harold Macmillan, a work originally published (in two volumes) in 1988.
-Horne was an Honorary Fellow of St Antony's College, Oxford, and a cricket enthusiast.
+Horne was the official biographer of British Prime Minister Harold Macmillan, a work originally published (in two volumes) in 1988.
 The Price of Glory: Verdun 1916 received the Hawthornden Prize in 1963.

 Horne's 1977 book A Savage War of Peace: Algeria 1954–1962 received the Wolfson Prize in 1978.
 Following the 2003 American invasion of Iraq, A Savage War of Peace: Algeria 1954–1962 came to be of much interest to American military officers, having been recommended to U.S. President George W. Bush by Kissinger.
 In October 2006 the book was republished and in January 2007, by phone from his home in England, Horne was invited to take part in an Iraq War discussion panel on the Charlie Rose Show on PBS.
-It was reported, in the 2 July 2007 edition of The Washington Post, that Horne met with President Bush sometime in mid-2007 at the administration's request."
+It was reported, in the 2 July 2007 edition of The Washington Post, 'that Horne met with President Bush sometime in mid-2007 at the administration's request'.
 He described his visit in a Daily Telegraph article.

 In 2004, Horne was offered the authorship of former U.S. Secretary of State Henry Kissinger's official biography but declined due to the daunting amount of work involved and his age and opted instead to write a volume on one year in Kissinger's life (Kissinger: 1973, The Crucial Year, 2009).